-Kevin Doyle, Regional Vice President of Salesforce, tells us that a “constant, customer-centric approach is the lifeblood of any small to medium business”.
-Using data to create meaningful connections with customers is just one strategy he recommends when competing with larger organisations.
-“Delivering outstanding service and knowing your customer is what gives small business an advantage over big spending, larger competitors," he says.
+Kevin Doyle, regional vice president of Salesforce, tells us that a “constant customer-centric approach is the lifeblood of any small to medium business”.
+Using data to create meaningful connections with customers is just one strategy he recommends when competing with larger organisations on customer loyalty.
+“You can never outspend big dealers, so you have to over-service,” he says.

-So how can you use data in meaningful ways as a small to medium-sized business?
+So how can you use data in meaningful ways to increase customer loyalty as a small to medium-sized business?
 Here are three simple ideas.

 You can incentivise repeat business by tracking a customer’s total spend over multiple transactions.
 For example, fitness supplement supplier VPA Australia offers a tiered reward program to repeat customers, letting them ‘unlock’ perks like product discounts and free shipping offers when they reach certain spending totals.

-Similarly, Melbourne-based fashion label Alpha60 rewards customers who spend more than $1,000 over multiple purchases with a gift card they can use for their next purchase.
+Similarly, Melbourne-based fashion label Alpha60 tracks purchases of customers who spend more than $1,000 over multiple purchases and rewards them with a gift card they can use for their next purchase.
 This approach can tap into the psychological benefits of gamification strategy, encouraging customers to return for repeat business.

-You can also use a customer’s purchase history to suggest complementary items for their future transactions.
-This style of cross-selling can be especially effective online, where data can be leveraged to make connections between multiple individual products.
+You can also use a customer’s purchase history to provide recommendations on related products for their future transactions.
+This style of cross-selling can be especially effective online, where you can use data to make connections between multiple individual products.
 For example, online coffee retailer Alternative Brewing pairs sales with tailored recommendations – like filters to match specific models of coffee grinders.

-Key dates can be useful tools to encourage repeat business.
-This is equally true of routine transactions, such as recurring hairdressing appointments for returning customers, as well as less frequent events – like annual car services.
+Purchase dates can be useful tools to encourage repeat business.
+This is equally true of routine transactions, such as recurring hairdressing appointments for returning customers, and annual car services.
 For example, a hairdresser could automate email reminders that are sent eight weeks after a customer’s last appointment, encouraging them to make a new booking.

-Customer data to do with dates can also be used to encourage consumer spending.
+You can also use purchase dates to encourage consumer spending.
 For instance, if you capture personal details during a sign-up then you have the opportunity to create individual discount offers for milestones like membership anniversaries or birthdays.